 I am a multi-award winning playwright, a dramaturg and an academic.

 I completed my PhD at Queen Mary University of London.
-My research examines the use of dramatic structure in contemporary British plays and the relationship between these structures and social and political structures of contemporary British society.
+My research examines the use of dramatic structure in contemporary plays and the relationship between these structures and social and political structures of contemporary society.
 My thesis was joint second prize winner of the 2014 CDE Award.
-My monograph based on my PhD research, The Contemporary Political Play, will be published by Bloomsbury Methuen Drama in March 2017.
+My first monograph, The Contemporary Political Play, was published by Bloomsbury Methuen Drama in 2017 and was shortlisted for the 2018 TAPRA Early Career Research Prize.

 2014.
 ‘Life of Digital Double’, Nam June Paik Reader, Vol. 5, 138-145